 In Meditation Battle League Matches, competitors sit head-to-head facing each other while wearing Muse EEG headsets that monitor their brain activity.
 The Muse headset is able to detect a pattern of brain activity that is highly correlated to a meditative state and gives feedback through audio cues.
 This allows both meditators to hear their competitor’s brainwaves as well as their own.
 The Meditation Battle is about remaining calm and focused when it matters most.

 At the end of the day, the MBL is about helping people improve their ability to stay mindful during stressful situations and to give their minds more resilience against the daily battles we all face.

 The Meditation Battle League (MBL) came about from a chance interaction between San Francisco and Austin biohackers.
-In the middle of an afterparty for the Body Hacking Conference in Austin, Texas, Eric Matzner played a variation of meditation battle known as Meditation Deathmatch.
-Meditation Deathmatch originates from a group of Austin Burners who brough it to Burning Man in 2013.
-The entire concept intrigued Eric because it is rare to meditate outside of a calm and serene environment and so this chance to practice meditating in a stressful situation left Eric with a desire to further explore the concept.
+In the middle of an afterparty at the first Body Hacking Conference in Austin, Texas, Eric Matzner played a variation of meditation battle known as Meditation Deathmatch.
+That version of Deathmatch originates from a group of Austin burners who brought the project with a dedicated "Om" dome to Burning Man in 2013.
+The concept intrigued Eric because it is rare to meditate outside of a calm and serene environment and so this chance to practice meditating in a stressful situation left Eric with a desire to further explore the concept.